 On March 1, 2018, Professor Jessica Adler held a lecture on "Interwar Debates about the U.S. Veterans Health System and their Enduring Legacy" for the 2018 LCpl Benjamin W. Schmidt Symposium on War, Conflict, and Society at Texas Christian University.

 On January 25, 2018, Professor Sherry Johnson gave a radio interview in Spanish on her book, "Climate and Catastrophe in Cuba and the Atlantic World in the Age of Revolution," on El Foro de Debate Hablemos de Historia.
 You can also listen to the interview over the internet as well as download the interview as a podcast.

 On November 11, 2017, Dr. Jessica L. Adler published her piece “The veterans who fought for — and won — government health care” for the Washington Post’s history column.

-Dr. Tovah Bender will give a talk entitled “Happy to Stay Single: Artisan Men and Delayed Marriage in Renaissance-Era Florence” at the University of Minnesota’s Center for Medieval Studies on October 12 as part of the Center’s Homecoming Series.
+Dr. Tovah Bender gave a talk entitled, “Happy to Stay Single: Artisan Men and Delayed Marriage in Renaissance-Era Florence,” at the University of Minnesota’s Center for Medieval Studies on October 12 as part of the Center’s Homecoming Series.

-On October 10, 2017, Dr. Aurora Morcillo will be interviewed live at 9 P.M. in CNN Spanish's news hour Camilo.
+On October 10, 2017, Dr. Aurora Morcillo was interviewed live at 9 P.M. in CNN Spanish's news hour Camilo.
 She will address the current events and crises in Calatuña, Spain.